ksassnowski/csv-schema/README.md

 ## Configuration

 The configuration array provides a way to overwrite the default settings of the parser.
-You can set the `delimiter`, the `enclosure` character as well as the `escape` character.
+You can set the `delimiter`, the `enclosure` character, the `escape` character and the `encoding` of the input file.

 ```php
 <?php